Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Windscribe’s free Toronto server streams NFL Game Pass on DAZN Canada.

-Unlike ExpressVPN and NordVPN, Windscribe is a completely free service that doesn’t even require you to hand over payment details.
+Unlike ExpressVPN and NordVPN, Windscribe offers a completely free tier that doesn’t even ask for payment details upfront.

-The initial free monthly bandwidth is set at 2GB, but you can increase it to 10GB by registering an active email address.
+The initial free data allowance is set at 2GB per month, but you can boost it to 10GB by registering with an active email address.

-Despite 10GB being at the upper end of what safe free VPNs grant, we quickly hit the limit after roughly four hours of HD streaming time.
+10GB is at the upper end of what safe free VPNs grant, but I quickly hit the limit after roughly four hours of streaming in HD.

-In fact, we used it in combination with the Hulu + Live TV free trial to watch an out-of-network NFL game for free.
+I even used Windscribe in combination with the Hulu + Live TV free trial to watch a free out-of-market game.

 Free GPS Spoofer on Android